sillygoose/sbhistory/README.md

     NOTE: It seems that only the current years daily production data is stored on an inverter.

+- irradiance_history

+    Irradiance history is an estimate of the solar potential for a site over the period of day.

 ## Errors
 If you happen to make errors and get locked out of your inverters (confirm by being unable to log into an inverter using the WebConnect browser interface), the Sunny Boy inverters can be reset by